reuteras/rssfixer/README.md

 ### Release

-Check for one entity on release pages like SQLite (h3) and generate RSS feed with links to the download page (required argument `--release-url`).
+Check for one entity on release pages like [SQLite][sql] (h3) and generate RSS feed with links to the download page (required argument `--release-url`).
 Easy way to get notified when a new version is released.

 ```bash
 rssfixer --release --output sqlite.xml --release-entries h3 --release-url https://sqlite.org/download.html https://sqlite.org/changes.html